-Put simply, it means that if you earn $5 today from a single GPU, there is a very high probability that you will be earning less in 12 months time.
+Put, it means that if you earn $5 today from a single GPU, there is a very high probability that you will be earning less in 12 months.

-This is because adoption of cryptocurrencies is increasing at a very steady rate and more miners are coming online every day thus, increasing the network difficulty.
-While you may still earn the same relative fiat value, the amount of crypto-currency you actually receive will reduce.
+This is because the adoption of cryptocurrencies is increasing rapidly, and more miners are coming online every day, thus expanding the network difficulty.
+So, while you may still earn the same relative fiat value, the amount of crypto-currency you receive will reduce.

 Heat output is a big issue when it comes to mining.

-While you are going to be earning money in crypto-land, you are still going to need to be able to cover any bills that come through in advance.
+While you will be earning money in crypto-land, you are still going to need to be able to cover any bills that come through in advance.